 Meeting other backpackers and travelers is incredible, yes, but don’t agree to every single activity or idea if you feel uncomfortable.
 Let’s say you’re a functioning alcoholic who’s in recovery.
 Don’t feel bad about turning down a pub crawl even if the entire hostel is going.

 Be bold.
 Be brave.
+Traveling alone for the first time opens a world of new possibilities.
 But, at the same time, don’t compromise your health and safety for the sake of peer pressure.
 We’re not in high school anymore.
+Thank god, right?

 You need to do your research when you travel, regardless, but it’s even more important if you choose to travel alone.
 Use blogs and guidebooks, and talk to other travelers on forums and wesbites like Reddit.